Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Introduction

-All numerical results in this paper are carried out by using MATLAB R2017A on a desktop (8.00 GB RAM, Intel(R) Processor 5Y70 at 1.10 GHz and 1.30 GHz) with Windows 10 operating system.
-All codes are available at \cite{an2019codes}.
+All numerical results\footnote{All codes are available at \\ https://github.com/HaoNingWu/Regularized-Least-Squares-Approximation-using-Orthogonal-Polynomials.} in this paper are carried out by using MATLAB R2017A on a desktop (8.00 GB RAM, Intel(R) Processor 5Y70 at 1.10 GHz and 1.30 GHz) with the Windows 10 operating system.